learning-at-home/hivemind/docs/modules/optim.rst

 .. raw:: html

-  CollaborativeOptimizer is a legacy version of hivemind.Optimizer. **For new projects, please use hivemind.Optimizer.**
+  CollaborativeOptimizer is a legacy version of hivemind.Optimizer. __For new projects, please use hivemind.Optimizer__.
   Currently, hivemind.Optimizer supports all the features of CollaborativeOptimizer and then some.
   CollaborativeOptimizer will still be supported for awhile, but will eventually be deprecated.
   <br><br>